 I also liked the Beck’s Cajun Cafe sign shot with the red lampshades next to it, the fresh produce area with its nice black background and up close with Bassett’s deluxe ice-cream.

-Get some great behind the scenes shots by visiting Reading Terminal market with the Taste of Philly Food Tour .
+Get some great behind the scenes shots by visiting Reading Terminal market with the Taste of Philly Food Tour.
 Carolyn knows everyone at the market and has a great eye for where to get good photos.
 She also knows the best places to visit at Philadelphia landmark Reading Terminal Market.

 6. The Italian Market

 The Italian Market is an area rather than a classic covered market.
 The Italian Market area is 9th street between Christian Street and Washington Avenue.
-The area is filled with foodie businesses which have been passed down through the generations.
+The area is filled with foodie businesses that have been passed down through the generations.
 Don’t miss Di Brunos for some fantastic deli shots – cheeses galore!